 Prepayment Speeds.
 Prepayment speeds, as reflected by the Constant Prepayment Rate, or CPR, vary according to interest rates, the type of mortgage loan, conditions in financial markets and housing markets, availability of mortgages, borrowers' credit profile, competition and other factors, none of which can be predicted with any certainty.
 In general, when interest rates rise, it is relatively less attractive for borrowers to refinance their mortgage loans, and as a result, prepayment speeds tend to decrease.
 When interest rates fall, however, prepayment speeds tend to increase.
 When house price appreciation is positive, prepayment rates may increase and when house prices depreciate in value, prepayment rates may decline.
 For agency securities purchased at a premium, as prepayment speeds increase, the amount of income we will earn on these investments will be less than expected because the purchase premium we will pay for the bonds amortizes faster than expected.
 Conversely, decreases in prepayment speeds result in income greater than expected and can extend the period over which we amortize the purchase premium.
 For agency securities purchased at a discount, as prepayment speeds increase, the amount of income we will earn will be greater than expected because of the acceleration of the accretion of the discount into interest income.
-Conversely, decreases in prepayment speeds result in income less than expected and can extend the period over which we accrete the purchase discount into interest income.
+Conversely, decreases in prepayment speeds result in income speeds increases in prepayment speeds result in income set income.